riotkit-org/backup-repository/server-go/README.md

 Quota
 -----

-System is fully multi-tenant. `System administrator` can create a collection with specified storage limits on single file, whole collection, select a rotation strategy.
+`System administrator` can create a collection with specified storage limits on single file, whole collection, select a rotation strategy.

-Concept is simple - there ca be stored X versions of Y size in given collection.
+Concept is simple - there can be stored X versions of Y size in given collection.

 Additionally, there is such thing as `extra space` which allows to upload a file that exceeds the limit to not break the backup pipeline.
 Such situation is immediately reported in a collection health check as a warning.

 ```yaml